The Madison Cawthorn Accident

 He has been accused of lying about the accident

-The driver of the SUV that hit Cawthorn, Bradley Ledford, has denied lying about the crash.
+Madison Cawthorn Accident, The driver of the SUV that hit Cawthorn, Bradley Ledford, has denied lying about the crash.
 The two were both teenagers at the time.
 In Ledford’s deposition, he claimed that he had no memory of the accident.
 He also said that he had to “race” to save Cawthorn’s life.

 The deposition came during the insurance case for Cawthorn’s campaign for the 11th Congressional District.
 The deposition was a result of the allegations that Cawthorn lied about the accident.
 Cawthorn told the investigators in the deposition that he was rejected from the Naval Academy before the accident.
 The deposition also reveals that Cawthorn attacked Tom Fiedler, a former Miami Herald reporter and dean of Boston University’s college of communication.

 He has also been accused of falsifying key elements of his biography.
 In his campaign video, Cawthorn claimed that his accident ended his college plans, including attending Harvard and the US Naval Academy.
-In fact, his former classmates claimed that he had been rejected by the Naval Academy before the accident.
+His former classmates claimed that he had been rejected by the Naval Academy before the accident.
 His campaign video also claimed that he had been accepted to Harvard’s online program and Princeton University.